sunilgandhilab/brainquant3d/docs/README.md

 BaseDirectory = "/mnt/ssd/bq3d-tutorial/analysis"
 ```

-Next field is the **DataDirectory**.
-This is the path to where the directory where the raw data is stored:
+The next field is the **DataDirectory**.
+This is the path to where the raw data is stored:

 ```python
 DataDirectory = "/mnt/ssd/bq3d-tutorial/data"